airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/zoho-desk-integration-with-eleapi.md

 ### Use Case

-The Zoho Desk integration allows businesses to seamlessly integrate their eleapi with Zoho Desk, enabling efficient management of customer support inquiries, ticket creation, and updates directly from the eleapi platform..
+The Zoho Desk integration allows businesses to seamlessly integrate their EleApi with Zoho Desk, enabling efficient management of customer support inquiries, ticket creation, and updates directly from the EleApi platform..

 ### Pre-requisite